networknext/next/docs/datacenter_and_relay_naming_conventions.md

 # Datacenter and relay naming conventions

-A full production system has thousands of datacenters and several hundred relays.
+A full production system has thousands of datacenters and hundreds of relays.

-Let's keep them all organized with a clear naming convention for datacenters and relays.
+Let's keep them all organized with a clear naming convention for datacenters and relays :)

 ## 1. Datacenter naming convention